U.S. lawmakers pile pressure on big banks over China ties, Taiwan

 When asked later by Republican Lance Gooden if she would condemn "ongoing human rights abuses in China," Fraser hesitated.
 "Condemn is a strong word," she said.
 "We certainly are very distressed to see it."

-JPMorgan's Dimon also warned the United States had to compete with global Chinese banks, which have grown in size over the last few years to become the biggest in the world.
+JPMorgan's Dimon also warned the U.S. had to compete with Chinese banks, which have grown in size over the last few years to become the biggest in the world.

 "I am going to do everything in my power to make sure we compete with the best Chinese banks in the world.
 It is very important for the future of America that America maintains its financial supremacy just like anything else."

-(Reporting by Lananh Nguyen and Pete Schroeder; additional reporting by Saeed Azhar; editing by Richard Pullin)
+(Reporting by Lananh Nguyen and Pete Schroeder; additional reporting by Saeed Azhar, Scott Murdoch in Hong Kong and Eduardo Baptista in Beijing; Editing by Richard Pullin and Toby Chopra)

 ((Saeed.Azhar@thomsonreuters.com; +1 347 908-6341; Reuters Messaging: saeed.azhar.reuters.com@reuters.net))